Its-a-bit-random/Toasty/docs/Guide/HelloWorld.md

 --[[
 	When using LoadSingletonModules, Toasty automatically handles creating and registering singletons.
-This means all your modules should return singletons, if not, please restrucutre or call Toasty.Service or Toasty.Controller in every module.
+This means all your modules should return singletons, if not, please restructure or call Toasty.Service or Toasty.Controller in every module.
 Before returning
 ]]

 -- Toast --
 -- Toasting is the same as calling Knit.Start().
-It kicks off all singleton's OnStart and OnInit lifecycles (more info on that later)
+It kicks off all singleton's OnStart and OnInit lifecycle (more info on that later)
 Toasty.Bootstrap.Toast()
 ```